ThreatDataScience/envarray/README.md

 --------

 # Summary
-EnvArray allows you to auto-magially fill array values with env vars.
+EnvArray allows you to auto-magically fill array values with env vars.
 It's zero-dependency as well (outside of PHPUnit for development/your sanity).

 # Usage